hosseinbio/python-learning-projects/README.md

-# Python Learning & Bioinformatics Projects
+# Python Learning & Project Portfolio

-A curated collection of Python projects I’ve built while strengthening my programming skills and transitioning toward **data analysis**, **automation tools**, and **introductory bioinformatics scripting**.
+Welcome to my Python learning and project portfolio.
+This repository documents my continuous progress in Python, data analysis, bioinformatics programming, and practical software development.
+All projects are structured, organized, and regularly updated as I advance toward professional-level competency.

+---

+## About Me

+I’m a Human Genetics MSc student with a strong interest in **Python**, **data analysis**, **bioinformatics**, and **machine learning**.
+My long-term goal is to work at the intersection of biology and computation, and I’m actively building a practical, job-ready skillset through hands-on projects.

+I enjoy solving real problems, learning through structured projects, and writing clean, organized code.
-This repository represents my hands-on learning path—starting from fundamentals and growing step-by-step toward real-world, domain-relevant applications.
+This repository serves as both my learning archive and professional project portfolio.

 ---